 If you are having trouble preparing community financial statements, the professionals at CSM are standing by to answer all your questions.
 We have years of experience working with thousands of residents across the United States.

 Simply put, an HOA Financial Statement is an official record that details all the financial activities of the community association.
 They form part of the HOA basis of accounting.
 Specific details that must be included depend on state regulations and community bylaws, but there are some basic details that should be included regardless of size or location:

 - A General ledger that keeps track of all account activity

 - Reserve fund reports

-You should also put it into an easy to read format.
+You should also put it into an easy-to-read format.
 These documents will be available to everyone in the community, most of which do not have advanced accounting degrees.
-For an HOA financial statement to be effective, it needs to be prepared so that anyone can understand the content.
+For an HOA financial statement to be effective, proper preparation is key.
 Making it too complicated alienates people and hinders community relations.

 There is no standard frequency for HOA financial statements.
-It will depends on several factors.
-HOA state regulations, is one huge factor.
-So does the financial needs of the community, as it relates to its goals and its size.
+It will depend on several factors.
+HOA state regulations are one huge factor.
+So do the financial needs of the community, as it relates to its goals and its size.
 Of course, the more frequently you prepare the statements, the more helpful they will be for the board of directors.
 Newer HOAs or ones with more basic budgets can prepare one every month without much issue.